harrisonlab/phytophthora_fragariae/README.md

 ```

 Identify TFs & TRs in gene set
-4 sets of commands, run each in a separate qlogin session
+4 sets of commands, run each in a separate qlogin session with a screen session

 ```bash
 # greedy ApoP